Becoming a Mentor

 Stages to becoming a research mentor:

 - Complete the self-assessment form: As part of the application process, you will be asked to complete the Self assessment form to consider some of the attributes of a mentor.
-If your score shows you have the relevant skills/attributes please contact firstname.lastname@example.org to register for a mentor briefing session.
+If your score shows you have the relevant skills/attributes please contact the CATO team to register for a mentor briefing session.

-- Attend a Mentor Briefing Workshop: These workshops are designed for mentors, to equip them with the knowledge, skills and practical tools useful for building and sustaining effective mentoring relationships.
-During the session, we look at what mentoring is (and isn’t); focus in turn on each of the key phases of the mentoring relationship (beginning, middle and ending), and become familiar with some practical tools that can help facilitate the mentoring process.
-Any queries about the research mentor workshop should be directed to the CATO Team at CATO@imperial.ac.uk
+- Attend a Mentor Briefing Workshop: These workshops are designed for mentors, to equip them with the knowledge, skills and practical tools used to build and sustain effective mentoring relationships.
+During the session, we look at what mentoring is (and isn’t); focus in turn on each of the key phases of the mentoring relationship (beginning, middle and ending) and become familiar with some practical tools that can help facilitate the mentoring process.
+Any queries about the research mentor workshop should be directed to the CATO Team.

 - Complete a Mentor profile: Once you have attended a workshop, you will be asked to complete a profile indicating the areas you feel comfortable to provide mentoring in.
 This information enables us to make an appropriate match with a mentee.